Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: Discussion Conclusions

-As noted earlier, the MST analyses presented here assume that the decay chain involved is a series of two-body decays via intermediate on-mass-shell sleptons.
-This need not be the case, and this assumption should be tested.
-The di-lepton distribution shapes for on- and off-shell decays are not identical \cite{invmass1,wedgebox}, and this could be used to distinguish between the two possibilities; however, the effects of cuts, backgrounds and a finite-sized data set must be considered.
-Ref.\ \cite{ATLAS-CST} notes that distribution shapes for on-shell (sequential two-body decays) and off-shell (three-body decays) are effectively indistinguishable for some parameter choices.
-Also, Ref.\ \cite{KitanoNomura} finds that the shape of the di-lepton distribution may be affected by the nature of the neutalinos (the extent to which they are gauginos or higgsinos), illustrating how dynamical issues arising from the nature of the coupling involved in a decay may not be separable from purely kinematic issues associated with the relevant masses.
-So an alternative to a straight-forward examination of the di-lepton distribution shape is desirable \cite{invmass4}.
-In this study the hidden threshold technique \cite{huang2} is used quite effectively to fill this need.
-Herein has been presented (see the C-MST study in Secn.\ \ref{sec:cheng}) a concrete example of how cross-correlating different invariant mass distributions resolves the on-shell {\it vs.} off-shell issue (as well as actually improving the accuracy of the final masses obtained).
-Alternative ideas have been put forward in other works.
-In \cite{PeskinDalitz}\footnote{See pages 50--51 therein.}, a rudimentary sketch of a very Dalitz-esque technique to look for the presence of two-body decay chains is presented.
-This concept is certainly related to the HT methodology, and a realistic study applying this idea would be interesting.
-Refs.\ \cite{invmass4,Edges-plus} instead champion a `Markov chain' approach to analyzing the event sample where ``no assumption is made about the processes causing the observed endpoints.''
-Supposedly then the issue of whether the sleptons are on-mass-shell or off-mass-shell is rendered moot to the more modest goal of determining a region of parameter space consistent with the data in a non-MST analysis\footnote{Though suggested, this issue is not explored in any detail in either of these works.}.
+The MST analyses presented here also assume that the decay chain involved is a series of two-body decays via intermediate on-mass-shell sleptons.
+This need not be the case, and the on-mass-shell assumption should be tested.
+This however is beyond the purview of the wedgebox technique.
+The di-lepton distribution shapes for on- and off-shell decays are not identical \cite{Bachacou:1999zb,Bisset:2005rn}, and this could be used to distinguish between the two possibilities; however, the effects of cuts, backgrounds and a finite-sized data set must be considered.
+Ref.\ \cite{Chouridou:688033} notes that distribution shapes for on-shell (sequential two-body decays) and off-shell (three-body decays) are effectively indistinguishable for some parameter choices.
+Also, Ref.\ \cite{Kitano:2006gv} finds that the shape of the di-lepton distribution may be affected by the nature of the neutralinos (the extent to which they are gauginos or higgsinos), illustrating how dynamical issues arising from the nature of the coupling involved in a decay may not be separable from purely kinematic issues associated with the relevant masses.